 Research by Maretta Fawcett and Jacqueline Arundel

 Walter Woodhead was a local artist and when he died in 1946 he bequeathed many of his own pictures to the Collection.
-Lytham St Annes Borough Council records of 30 September 1946 do not indicate how many there were, but current records shown 22 pictures, both oils and watercolours, plus a sketchbook containing 34 drawings.
+Lytham St Annes Borough Council records of 30 September 1946 do not indicate how many there were but current records shown 23 pictures, both oils and watercolours, plus a sketchbook containing 34 drawings, acc.no.
+266.

 Woodhead was born on 23 April 1866 in Bradford, Yorkshire.
 His father Thomas Woodhead, born 1830, was the High Bailiff, Bradford County Court and his mother was Elizabeth Reid Lunn, born 1842, They married in 1865 in Wakefield and Walter was the eldest of 10 children.
 They lived at Wells Road, Ilkley with two servants.
-In 1891 Walter lived in Wharfedale, Yorkshire; sometime in the following years he was working as a book illustrator in Ilkley.
+In 1891 Walter lived in Wharfedale, Yorkshire and at some stage in the following years he was known to have worked as a book illustrator in Ilkley.